BlockJayn/ChatGPT-SpeechToText-Google-Chrome-Extension/README.md

 ### Installation

-_At the moment this extension has not been published yet.
+_This extension has not been published yet.
 It will be available soon in Google Chrome Store._

 1. Go to the Google Chrome Store
 2. Search for "ChatGPT Speech To Text"